29 Cost-Saving Sustainability Ideas for Businesses

 6. Install Only Energy Efficient Light Bulbs: Instead of installing low-cost, high energy consuming bulbs, consider investing in CFL, LED light bulbs and halogens for significant long-term energy savings.
 CFL and other energy efficient bulbs use about 75 percent less energy.

 7. Run an Energy Audit: Many energy suppliers offer free energy audit programs for their customers.
 Consider making a call to your provider and request one.
 You can hire a separate energy audit company as well.
-Vendors of related products such as lighting or heating systems sometimes also will provide such a service (but keep in mind they will have a bias towards their products in any recommendations.)
 Take the time to carefully analyze the results.
 Look for quick wins that will not require significant investment, and make plans to budget for more expensive solutions.

 8. Be Aware of Over-Lighting: Make sure your employees know the perfect level of lighting in a room.
-Eliminate unnecessary lights from rooms if there is any.
+Eliminate unnecessary lights from rooms.
 Just as insufficient light in a room can hamper the productivity of your employees, over-lighting can cause the employees headaches, eye strain, and glare.

 9. Make Use of Natural Lights: If your office has an adequate supply of natural light, make use of it where possible by keeping blinds and curtains open.
 Installing light dimmers is a good way to compensate for varying levels of natural light in a room.